 So let’s say non-Jews in the United States adopted a policy towards Jews in their midst identical to the Code of Jewish Law compiled by Maimonides in the Mishneh Torah as applied to non-Jews in the land of Israel.
 I guess that would mean prohibiting sexual relations between non-Jews and Jews and prohibiting citizenship to Jews.

-As harsh as that sounds, it might be an excellent policy for non-Jews and for Jews.
+As harsh and realistic as that sounds, it might have some good effects on non-Jews and Jews.
 For non-Jews, it would mean more control of their nation and more ability to shape it in their image.
 For Jews it would mean a distinct and separate identity with less inter-marriage and less assimilation.

 “Goyim!
 Most of what you dislike about the Jews is the work of secular Jews.
 You may dislike the Torah Jew, but you can spot him from a mile off and need not imagine that he likes you.”